dbxone/dbxchain/docs/Import-BitShares-0.9.3c-wallets-into-BitShares-2.0-CLI-wallet.md

-## How to Import Large Wallets from BitShares 0.9.3
+## How to Import Large Wallets from DBXChain 0.9.3

 In bitshares 0.9.3c, run: